pecenikaKsyu/Hack2023/README.md

 **What is considered anomalous activity?**
 Any activity which differs from a normal activity above a calculated threshold can be marked as anomalous activity.
 For example - A busy road in city can be considered as a normal activity whereas riots or voilent activites on the same roads will be considered anomalous.

+### Solution
+The solution our team sugests to use Generative Adversarial Nets (GANs) which are trained using normal frames and corresponding optical-flow images in order to learn an internal representation of the scene normality.
+As it was mentioned, our GANs are trained with only normal data, thus, they are not able to generate abnormal events.
+At testing time the real data is compared with both the appearance and the motion representations reconstructed by our GANs and abnormal areas are detected by computing local differences.

+### How to run